LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 .. method:: repeating(name::string)

-   Executes an associated block once for each defined repetition of a repeating field.
+   Executes a capture block once for each defined repetition of a repeating field.
 Requires a single parameter, the name of the repeating field from the current layout.

 .. method:: repeating_valueItem()